tc39/proposal-temporal/docs/datetime.md

 > **NOTE**: Unlike in [`Temporal.Instant.prototype.toLocaleString()`](./instant.html#toLocaleString), `options.timeZone` will have no effect, because `Temporal.DateTime` carries no time zone information.
 > It's not always possible to uniquely determine the localized time zone name using the `Temporal.DateTime` instance and the `options.timeZone`.
-> Therefore, to display a localized date and time including its time zone, convert the `Temporal.DateTime` to a `Temporal.LocalDateTime` or `Temporal.Instant` and then call the `toLocaleString()` method.
+> Therefore, to display a localized date and time including its time zone, convert the `Temporal.DateTime` to a `Temporal.ZonedDateTime` or `Temporal.Instant` and then call the `toLocaleString()` method.

 Example usage: